 So if you know you want to do something in the medical field, you've probably looked at many different options.
 There's medical school, dental school, physician assistant, occupational therapy, physical therapy, nursing or nurse practitioner, anesthesiologist assistant, pathology assistant, and probably tons more of options.
 So when it comes down to it, you have to decide what you want your role in medicine to be.
 I'm mainly going to compare PA school and medical school because that's what I'm the most familiar with.
 And if you decide to become a PA, you will quickly become tired of hearing "So when are you going to medical school?" or "When will you be a real doctor?"

 I have an interesting perspective because I graduated from PA school a year ago, and my husband is currently a 4th year medical student.
 So I've personally been involved in both sides and seen the differences and the advantages and disadvantages to both.
 I've seen the preparation, application process, didactic and clinical years, as well as the steps that follow.
 Both programs are incredibly competitive, but it comes down to deciding where you fit in the best and what you would be happy doing as a career.
+I did a post for Doximity about why I specifically chose PA over MD.

 Preparation (prerequisites, experience, etc.): For the most part, the prerequisite classes are the same for both PA school medical school.
 In some cases, PA programs will have more requirements based on the fact that the program is accelerated and so there isn't time to review a lot of the information that is reviewed in medical school.
 PA programs expect you to come in well-prepared by your undergraduate coursework.
 Volunteer work is necessary for both PA school and medical school, but when it comes to direct patient care experience, PA programs typically require this while medical school does not.